UltraEngine/Documentation/CPP/Camera.md

 **Base class:** [Entity](Entity.md)

-This class The camera class is an entity used to render the world.
+The camera class is an entity used to render the world.

 ## Properties